eugenmihailescu/mysql-to-postgres/README.md

 - migrate the MySql database to a Postgres SQL server
 - web user interface (WUI) and console user interface (CUI)

-It is built on top of Symfony Framework 3.0.
+This tool converts the following MySQL objects:
+- the table along with its primary key, auto-increment columns and its columns constraints
+- the table indexes
+- the table foreign keys

+> Note:
+> the MySQL autoincrement columns will be bounded to their PostgreSQL coresponding sequences.

+If the target PostgreSQL database does not exist it will be created automatically using the current connection credentials.

 ### Requirements

+This application is built on top of Symfony Framework 3.0 so many of its requirements derives from it:

 * PHP 5.5.9 :: [read more](http://symfony.com/doc/current/reference/requirements.html)
 * [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
 * 60+ MB space on disk